tesar-tech/CustomAccelerators/README.md

 ## Notes

+- When accelerator is disabled, shortcut is not displayed in tooltip. (when using attached property)
+- Shortcut in tooltip will be refreshed with new accelerator.
+This is true only when using attached property, but can be accomplished also with binding to button's tooltip (original KeyboardAccelerator doesn't support this refresh).
 - It does save the shortcuts persistently (using local settings).
 - You can't edit the appearance of `CustomAcceleratorsEditControl` (yet).
 - Dont't set `Key`, `Modifiers` or `Label` in xaml.
 Only within definition.